njhowell/nickhowell.co.uk/_posts/2017-08-04-making-a-home-dashboard.markdown

 All that's left now, is to paint it and attach it to the wall.

-# Update 2017-08-05:
+### Update 2017-08-05:

 I've painted the frame, and hung it on the wall now.
 Here are a few more photos of it in action.
-You may also spot my method of handing it -- some wire between two loops on the inside of either edge.
+You may also spot my method of hanging it -- some wire between two loops on the inside of either edge.
 That then hooks on to two giant picture hooks on the wall.

 ![](/assets/images/2017/dashboard/painted_frame.jpg)